 You can rock out all year long with Girls Rock!
 Rhode Island’s Group Lessons!
 Group Lessons are taught by our experienced instructors at our space at 769 Westminster Street in Providence.
 Classes run in the winter, spring and fall.
-To learn more about our Spring 2017 group lessons for youth and adults in vocals, guitar, bass, keyboard, and drums for the Fall 2017 session.
+We will offer group lessons for youth and adults in vocals, guitar, bass, keyboard, and drums for the Fall 2017 session.
 Classes start the week of January 20th (Vocals classes start earlier, on January 14th) and run for 10 weeks.
 Registration for the Fall Session will open Friday August 18.
 Stay tuned!

 Our Gear Loan program allows campers and volunteers to borrow music gear throughout the year with only a small deposit, providing music access to all.

 Our Youth Drop-In Program is an opportunity for youth ages 11-18 to meet up with other youth, play music together, try new instruments, play games, talk about issues relevant to their lives, work on homework, or create fun activities of their choosing in a supportive setting.
 No experience necessary!
 We have instruments and other music gear available during drop-in hours for participants to use.
-Youth Drop-In hours during Spring 2017 are weekly on Wednesdays starting March 8 through May 24, from 3:00-5:00pm.
+Youth Drop-In hours during Fall 2017 are weekly on Wednesdays starting October 4th, from 3:00-5:00pm.
 There is no fee to attend Youth Drop-In and it is staffed by volunteers who are experienced musicians that are able to provide guidance and support.

 Gender Discussion Group

 Gender Discussion Group is a youth-led discussion group to talk about everything that you don’t get to talk about in school, but wish you did!
 Each week there will be a topic, such as “Beyonce”, “The Election”, or “Feminism”, and together we’ll share what we know, our opinions about it, and how it affects our lives (and if relevant, how we can change it)!
-The group will meet weekly in Spring 2017 on Mondays, starting March 6th through May 22, from 3:00-4:00pm.
+The group will meet weekly in Fall 2017 on Mondays, starting October 2nd, from 3:00-5:00pm.
 Gender Discussion Group is open to youth ages 14-18 (high school age) and there is no fee to attend.

 Gear Share & Show and Tell